JeffRMoore/async-benchmark-runner/README.md

 benchmarks of this type than it is to create load testing or system level benchmarks.

+Think of ABR as a performance unit test, not as a performance acceptance test.

 Candidate operations for benchmarking should be identified by profiling and monitoring your application.

 ABR is intended to be easy to use and produce repeatable results, sacrificing some level of accuracy toward this goal.

-ABR is intended to help answer questions like "have performance characteristics changed between releases" or "does this change have an impact on performance?"

 ## Installing